Oskar Winberg

 Oskar Winberg, sometimes known as Oscar Winberg is a multi-platinum selling, Grammy and Latin Grammy award winning mixer, producer, songwriter, recording engineer, and multi-instrumentalist.
 He has worked with artists such as Shawn Mendes, Sting, YUNGBLUD, Ricardo Arjona, Christina Aguilera, Jesse & Joy, James Blunt, Theory Of A Deadman, Robbie Williams, Buika, Paloma Faith, Mike Posner, and many more.
-Originally from Stockholm, Sweden, and a mentee of superstar producer Martin Terefe, after five years at the helm of world-famous Kensaltown Studios, Oskar is based out of his own Mountain River Studio.
+Originally from Stockholm, Sweden, and a mentee of the record producer Martin Terefe, after five years at the helm of the Kensaltown Studios, Oskar, he is now based out of his own Mountain River Studio.